decalage2/oletools_dll/README.md

 A sample C client is also provided, to show how the DLL can be called from C.

+For now it is necessary to have Python and oletools installed to use oletools.dll, but in future versions it should be all self-contained, without dependencies.

 # How it works

 The oletools DLL is compiled from Python code thanks to